Crypt-Guard/CryptGuard/more_info/ROADMAP.md

 ### 1️⃣ Encrypt Text
 - **User Input**: Paste or type your message, then provide a password (with confirmation).
 - **Encryption**: Uses single-shot encryption (via `encrypt_data_single`).
-- **Metadata**: Original extension (`.txt`), Argon2 parameters, and timestamps stored securely in `.meta`.
+- **Metadata**: Stores the Argon2 parameters, timestamps, and original extension (`.txt`) securely in `.meta`.

 ### 2️⃣ Open File Selection Window
-- **Graphical Selection**: Pick one or more files from any folder.
+- **GUI**: Select files from a graphical dialog.
-- **Threshold Check**: Files above a configurable size (e.g., 10MB) switch to streaming mode to prevent high RAM usage.
+- **Threshold Check**: If the file(s) exceed `STREAMING_THRESHOLD`, streaming mode is used automatically.
-- **Outcome**: Encrypted file (`.enc`) plus a `.meta` file containing safely encrypted metadata.
+- **Outcome**: An `.enc` file plus a `.meta` file containing securely encrypted metadata.

 ### 3️⃣ Decrypt File
-- **Select and Confirm**: Choose the `.enc` file, provide the correct password and optional key file if used during encryption.
+- **Input**: Pick the `.enc` file, enter your password (and key file if applicable).
-- **Hidden or Normal**: If the file is part of a hidden volume, an ephemeral token may be required; otherwise, normal decryption proceeds.
+- **Hidden/Normal Detection**: If it’s from a hidden volume, ephemeral token might be required.
+Otherwise, normal decryption proceeds.
-- **Restoration**: Decrypted file recovers its original extension.
+- **Result**: Decrypted file recovers its original extension.

 ### 4️⃣ Encrypt Multiple Files
-- **Flow**:
 1. User selects multiple files.
-  2. They are zipped together.
+2. The files are zipped together.
-  3. Large ZIPs use streaming; smaller ones use single-shot.
+3. If the resulting ZIP is large, streaming is used; otherwise, single-shot mode is applied.
-- **Outcome**: A single encrypted `.enc` containing all the selected files compressed in a ZIP, plus corresponding `.meta`.
+4. Result: A single `.enc` plus `.meta`, containing compressed content of all selected files.

 ### 5️⃣ Generate Ephemeral Token
-- **Ephemeral Token**: Creates a random token (hex) with high entropy.
-- **Real Volume Access**: Required for hidden volumes.
-Keep it safe—losing it makes the real volume inaccessible, even if you know the password.
+- **Purpose**: Additional secret for hidden volumes.
+- **High Entropy**: A hex token is generated; losing it makes real volume data inaccessible, even with the correct password.

-### 6️⃣ Create Hidden Volume (Plausible Deniability)
+### 6️⃣ Create Hidden Volume
-- **Setup**:
-  1. Decoy file (fake data).
+1. Select a decoy file (fake data) and a real file (sensitive data).
-  2. Real file (sensitive data).
-  3. Two distinct passwords + ephemeral token for the real file.
+2. Provide separate passwords for decoy and real volume, plus an ephemeral token for real volume access.
-- **Concatenation**: Decoy and real ciphertext are combined with padding and optionally protected by Reed-Solomon.
-- **Dual Metadata**: `.meta` for decoy info, `.meta_hidden` for real volume.
+3. Outputs `.enc`, `.meta` (for decoy) and `.meta_hidden` (for the real volume), along with random padding and optional Reed-Solomon encoding.

 ### 7️⃣ Key Rolling (Normal Volume)
-- **Intent**: Safely replace the encryption key with a new password.
-- **Process**:
+- **Objective**: Change a normal volume’s password without exposing data unprotected on disk.
-  1. Decrypt with old password (and key file if applicable).
+1. Decrypt with the old password.
-  2. Re-encrypt the data with a new password.
+2. Re-encrypt with a new password.
-  3. Optionally remove the old `.enc` to invalidate the old key.
+3. Optionally remove the old `.enc` to finalize the key change.

 ### 8️⃣ Change Password of Real Volume (Hidden)
-- **Dual Authentication**:
-  1. Decoy password → Access outer metadata.
+1. Authenticate decoy volume (outer metadata).
-  2. Real password + ephemeral token → Access the real content.
+2. Provide the real password + ephemeral token to decrypt the real data in memory.
-- **Process**:
-  1. Temporarily decrypt the real part in memory.
-  2. Re-encrypt it with the new password/parameters.
+3. Re-encrypt it under a new password, updating `.meta_hidden`.
-  3. Update `.meta_hidden` without exposing the decoy.

 ### 0️⃣ Exit
-- Closes the CryptGuard session.
+- Closes the CryptGuard session safely.

 ---

 ## 🛠 Maintenance and Versions

-- **Current Version**: *v1.0 (Major Update)*
+- **Current Version**: **v1.1.0**
-  - Removed plaintext checksums
-  - Improved Argon2 fallback
-  - Atomic .meta writes
-  - Enhanced streaming + error handling
+  - **Sub-Chunk Re-Obfuscation** for single-shot mode, minimizing key exposure in medium-sized files.
+  - **Project Structure Segregation**: cryptographic logic centralized in `crypto_core/`.
+  - **Metadata**: double-layer encryption, with optional signature (HMAC) for tamper detection.
-  - Memory zeroization for derived keys/passwords
+  - **Zeroization**: Enhanced memory cleanup for derived keys, ephemeral tokens, and passwords.

-- **Backward Compatibility**: Old `.enc` files with the old plaintext-checksum format are **not** compatible unless an older version is used.
-It’s recommended to decrypt and re-encrypt with the updated version if needed.
+- **Backward Compatibility**:
+  - Pre-v1.0 `.enc` files (with old plaintext checksums) remain **incompatible** with the newer format.
+  - Single-shot files that use multi-sub-block encryption store `multi_sub_block = true` in `.meta`, requiring v1.1.0 or above to decrypt them properly.

 ---

 ## 🤝 Contribute

+See [CONTRIBUTING.md](CONTRIBUTING.md) for how to get involved:
+- Propose features or report bugs via **Issues**.
+- Fork and submit **Pull Requests** for code changes.
-We appreciate community involvement.
-See our [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.
-For any security concerns, please refer to [SECURITY.md](../SECURITY.md).
+- For security disclosures, please check [SECURITY.md](../SECURITY.md).

 ---

-**Last Updated**: *Month YYYY*
+**Last Updated**: April 2025
-&copy; CryptGuard Team - Secure your data!
+© CryptGuard Team - Elevate your security!